tbotnz/netpalm/README.md

 # Contributing
-Check out the [Developer Readme](/README-Development.md) in this repo for more info!
+Check out the [Contributing Doc](/CONTRIBUTING.md) in this repo for more info!